junlee1991/ipNew/docs/README.md

 Tasks at index `1` is marked as not done.

 ## 9.Exit
-Exit the Duke chat bot with a `bye` command
+Exit the Duke chatbot with a `bye` command

 Syntax:
 `bye`